 Any time a change to a Supported Employment Service Description, Process and Procedure, or Outcomes Required for Payment is required to meet a customer's individual needs, the change must be documented and approved by the VR director using the VR3472, Contracted Service Modification Request, before the change is implemented.

+For information about fees related to VR-SFP 18.5, see VR-SFP 18.11 Supported Employment Fee Schedule.

 The following VR services may not be purchased while a customer is receiving SE services from an employment services provider:

 Job Development